ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_3_0.rst

 :2020-12-16: Finalize rules for net-new collections submitted for the ansible release.
 :2021-01-27: Final day for new collections to be **reviewed and approved**.
-They need to have been
+They MUST be
     submitted prior to this to give reviewers a chance to look them over and for collection owners to fix any problems.
 :2021-02-02: Ansible-3.0.0-beta1 -- feature freeze [1]_